 Brand ambassadors (people who are trusted by the consumer) will be used to promote brand messages through video, as these video formats resonate better with viewers.

-There you have it, our 20 video marketing trends you must try out in 2022.
-Video marketing is one of the most effective ways to engage with your audience, but creating videos can be expensive and time consuming.
+There you have it, our 20 video marketing trends you must try out in 2023.
+Video marketing is one of the most effective ways to engage with your audience, but creating videos can be expensive and time-consuming.

-Viddyoze is an online video creation platform that lets you create professional quality videos in minutes, without any prior experience or training.
-You can choose from over 1,000 templates and effects, or create your own videos from scratch.
+Viddyoze is an online video creation platform that lets you create marketing videos, without any prior experience or training, in just minutes.